-Garrett From 'The Bachelorette' Apologized For "Offensive" Posts He Liked On Social Media
+Garrett From 'The Bachelorette' Broke His Silence On The "Offensive" Posts He Liked On IG

 The days following the Season 14 premiere of The Bachelorette have been a whirlwind, to say the least.
 Just as Episode 1 ended, word spread online that Garrett Yrigoyen, the winner of Becca Kufrin's first impression rose, had liked offensive Instagram posts mocking feminists, trans people, and the Parkland shooting victims, among other things.
 Given the past three years of first impression winners ultimately becoming their Bachelorette's fiancé, snagging that coveted rose speaks wonders about how far a man might make it in the season.
 Realizing that he's a serious contender for Becca's heart, fans instantly put Garrett under intense scrutiny for his link to the controversial posts.
 Now, Garrett from The Bachelorette apologized for the posts he liked on social media.

 On May 31, the 29-year-old medical sales rep released an apology on his new Instagram account.
 HuffPost reports that the account Garrett used to like the controversial posts was made private and then deleted when another now-private account posted screenshots of Garrett's social media history.
 Now using the Instagram handle gy_yrigoyen, Garrett has kept the page quite simple so far, only sharing his Bachelorette cast photo and, now, his public apology.